 During medieval times, many flowers and other plants were known by names associated with Our Lady or the saints.
 One such plant was the rosemary.
 Legend has it that its flowers are blue because Our Lady once spread her veil over the plant and the pale blue color remained as a reminder.
 The Latin name for the plant -- rosmarinus -- may actually reflect the legend because it means "dew of the sea", while the Virgin Mary is associated with the sea.
 (One of her many titles is "Star of the Sea".)

-Rosemary branches were often used in liturgical processions because of their pleasant odor.
+Rosemary branches were often used in liturgical processions because of their pleasant fragrance.
 Rosemary is also a key ingredient of a delicious teacake.
 While it is baking, the rosemary fills the kitchen with a wonderful scent.
 Serving it seems particularly appropriate during Eastertide.

 Our Lady's Teacake (Makes one 9" round cake)